-Life coaching clients will first take the Energy Leadership Index (ELI) Assessment, which will give you a concrete understanding of how you’re showing up in all aspects of your life.
-The assessment is 100 questions and takes about a half hour.
+Individual coaching clients will first take the Energy Leadership Index (ELI) Assessment, which will give you a concrete understanding of how you’re showing up in all aspects of your life.
+The assessment is 80 questions and takes about a half hour.

 We’ll then debrief the assessment together, where you’ll start to learn about the seven levels of energy and develop awareness of the specific blocks that may be holding you back from getting what you want, whether that be in your life or as a leader.

-Career coaching clients will first take the Highlands Ability Battery – the only assessment tool that measures actual ability.
+Individual coaching clients who are interested in career coaching will also take the Highlands Ability Battery – the only assessment tool that measures actual ability.
 There are no subjective questions, like the Myers Briggs or other personality assessments.

 We’ll then debrief the highlands assessment together, you’ll learn about your natural strengths and potential blind spots, and we’ll begin the exploration of careers that fit with your natural abilities.
 The benefit of the highlands tool is you walk away with a concrete understanding of what your natural gifts are, as opposed to a vague personality profile based on subjective questions.